Disaster Recovery: Avoiding Fraud

 Consumers have very little recourse against unlicensed contractors.
-The Board for Contractors offers consumer resources, including the comprehensive guide What You Should Know Before Hiring a Contractor, available for free download
+The Board for Contractors offers consumer resources, including the comprehensive guide What You Should Know Before Hiring a Contractor

 1. Hire only licensed contractors--qualified to do your job (right class, right specialty).